The Role of RFID in a more Transparent Textile and Apparel Supply Chain

 Applied DNA Sciences is a technology company which has created a bio-based marker that can be sprayed on to cotton, allowing individual fibers to be tracked and identified throughout the value chain.

-The need for a transparent supply chain is growing, in order for companies to demonstrate their environmental and social responsibility to an ever more socially-aware customer base.
+Conclusion The need for a transparent supply chain is growing, in order for companies to demonstrate their environmental and social responsibility to an ever more socially-aware customer base.
 People want to know where their goods were made, by whom, and from what materials.
 They want to know about their impact on the environment and on other people.
 Therefore, as technology develops and the digitalization of the industry increases, the role of RFID becomes ever more important.

 A growing number of well-informed consumers with a social conscience need RFID—to keep them informed about the impact of their clothing on the people and planet around them, and to enable them to make informed decisions regarding the garment’s care throughout its lifetime, and its appropriate disposal at the end-of-life.